 The Belgian Code of Companies and Associations allows both private limited liability companies (société à responsabilité limitée / besloten vennootschap) and public limited liability companies (société anonyme / naamloze vennootschap) to have their shares admitted to trading.
 Yet, based on market practice and the fact that a private company would still need to take on many obligations of a public company, the public limited liability company will probably remain the preferred vehicle (contrary to what is seen in the Netherlands notably because of a lighter regime applicable to listed private limited liability companies).
 From a shareholder perspective, the percentage of tradable shares has to be discussed with sponsors and shareholders, bearing in mind that Euronext imposes a minimum of 25% of listed shares.
 In terms of governance, a listed company must have a board of directors comprising a minimum of 3 directors, among which 3 independent directors and at least one third of these directors must be of the opposite sex.
 In respect of voting rights, shareholders may vote on targets’ acquisitions (generally sponsors shall abstain from voting or they will undertake to cast a similar vote as the majority of the shareholders) and management needs majority shareholder approval to close an acquisition.

 One advantage of SPACs in respect of their IPO is that since they do not carry out any commercial activity as such and are solely formed to raise funds through an IPO, the disclosure obligations imposed by the Prospectus Regulation is significantly lighter compared to a traditional IPO.
-However, one should note that upon the business combination, information shall be delivered to the investors in a prospectus or in another format depending on the combination contemplated.
+However, one should note that upon the business combination, information shall be delivered to the investors in a prospectus, information note or in another format depending on the combination contemplated.

 In the event where target has been identified beforehand, disclosures with respect to such target would be required and therefore part of this advantage would be undermined.
-The description of the sponsors and founders and the risks of conflict of interests and of investing in a blank check company will, however, need to be detailed carefully in the prospectus.
+The description of the sponsors and founders and the risks of conflict of interests and of investing in a blank check company will, however, need to be detailed carefully in the prospectus or information note.
 If the target has been previously identified without the sponsors providing any information in this regard, such behavior could be considered as market abuse.

 - the additional dilution of the remaining investors’ shares after reimbursement of the dissenting shareholders;